serokell/deploy-rs/README.md

 `deploy-rs` is designed to be used with Nix flakes (this currently requires an unstable version of Nix to work with).
 There is a Flake-less mode of operation which will automatically be used if your available Nix version does not support flakes, however you will likely want to use a flake anyway, just with `flake-compat` (see [this wiki page](https://nixos.wiki/wiki/Flakes) for usage).

-`deploy-rs` also outputs a `lib` attribute, with tools used to make your definitions simpler and safer, including `deploy-rs.lib.${system}.setActivate` (see later section "Profile"), and `deploy-rs.lib.${system}.deployChecks` which will let `nix flake check` ensure your deployment is defined correctly.
+`deploy-rs` also outputs a `lib` attribute, with tools used to make your definitions simpler and safer, including `deploy-rs.lib.${system}.activate` (see later section "Profile"), and `deploy-rs.lib.${system}.deployChecks` which will let `nix flake check` ensure your deployment is defined correctly.

 There are full working deploy-rs Nix expressions in the [examples folder](./examples), and there is a JSON schema [here](./interface.json) which is used internally by the `deployChecks` mentioned above to validate your expressions.